v8/v8.dev/src/features/wasm-bigint.md

 And not only is this simpler, but it’s faster.
 As mentioned earlier, in practice it’s rare that `i64` conversions happen on a hot path, but when it does the slowdown can be noticeable.
 If we turn the above example into a benchmark, running many calls of `send_i64_to_js`, then the BigInt version is 18% faster.

-Another benefit is that when using BigInt integration the toolchain can avoid performing legalization on the Wasm, which makes building faster.
-In Emscripten, legalization happens after the LLVM linker (`wasm-ld`) runs, and so if we can avoid legalization we may be able to avoid making any changes to the Wasm file at all.
-You can get that speedup if you build with `-s WASM_BIGINT`, and do not provide any other flags that require changes to be made.
-For example, `-O0 -s WASM_BIGINT`, or `-O1 -s WASM_BIGINT`, will work (but at higher optimization levels [the Binaryen optimizer will run](https://emscripten.org/docs/optimizing/Optimizing-Code.html#link-times)).
+Another benefit from BigInt integration is that the toolchain can avoid legalization.
+If Emscripten does not need to legalize then it may not have any work to do on the Wasm that LLVM emits, which speeds up build times.
+You can get that speedup if you build with `-s WASM_BIGINT` and do not provide any other flags that require changes to be made.
+For example, `-O0 -s WASM_BIGINT` will work (but optimized builds [will run the Binaryen optimizer](https://emscripten.org/docs/optimizing/Optimizing-Code.html#link-times) which is important for size).

 ## Conclusion